Terry-Su/MVVC/README.md

 ### Supports multiple projects and pages
 We can choose one page or all pages in one project, or even all pages of all projects to develop
 ### Inferno + Redux
-A robust coing mode in web development
+A robust coding mode in web development

 # Getting started
 First, just `git clone` the MVVC to local